handcraftsman/GeneticGo/README.md

 	geneSet := "abc123..." // you decide the set of valid genes numberOfGenesInAChromosome := 1 // you decide

+	solver.NumberOfConcurrentEvolvers = 4 // you decide, defaults to 1
+	solver.MaxProcs // you decide, defaults to 1

 if your problem can be solved with a fixed number of genes:

 	numberOfChromosomes := 10 // you decide